AliceO2Group/ControlGui/docs/API.md

 <dd><p>Provides JSON Web Token functionality such as token generation and verification.</p>
 </dd>
 <dt><a href="#Padlock">Padlock</a></dt>
-<dd><p>WebSocket module that enforces that only single user is allowed to execute commands at the time.
+<dd><p>WebSocket module enforcing that only single user is allowed to execute commands at the time.
 Remaining connected users behave as spectators.</p>
 </dd>
 <dt><a href="#Response">Response</a></dt>